-6a) Sensitively and appropriately care for the dying patient with a focus on symptom management, family support, awareness of spiritual issues and accurate prognostication.

-6b) Comply with legal and ethical requirements.
+- 6a) Sensitively and appropriately care for the dying patient with a focus on symptom management, family support, awareness of spiritual issues and accurate prognostication. - 6b) Comply with legal and ethical requirements.

 Knowledge Skills Attitudes and Behaviours Identify the advent of the terminal phase of a progressive illness, and describe the signs of approaching death.
 Describe the care requirements of a dying person and their family including the physical, emotional, social, cultural and spiritual dimensions.
 Identify the major ethical issues that surround end of life care including withdrawal of 'active' treatments, withdrawal or withholding of invasive feeding and fluids, request for euthanasia, documentation of 'not for resuscitation' orders and consent for body or tissue donation.
 Apply knowledge of the care requirements of a dying person including specific disease processes, symptom management and pharmacology in order to competently assess the dying patient and develop appropriate management plans for the end-of-life care.
 Communicate prognosis sensitively to family members and carers.
 Participate in multi-disciplinary end-of-life care in a variety of settings, including the home setting.
 Exhibit compassionate care of dying patients and their families.
 Recognise the emotional challenges, grief and loss in themselves, Exhibit a willingness to 'be with' the dying person and their family.
 Recognise the spirituality of the dying person.
 Identify criteria to pronounce death.
 Identify legal requirements for the certification of death, including burial, cremation and reporting of death to the Coroner.
 Identify and outline the management of symptoms which occur at the end of life: Alteration in conscious state, restlessness, 'death rattle', swallowing problems, mouth dryness and soreness.
-Identify the medications commonly used at the end of life to manage symptoms. • Discuss with family their relevant duties around the time of death.
+Identify the medications commonly used at the end of life to manage symptoms.
+Discuss with family their relevant duties around the time of death.

-LEARNING OUTCOME: 7.
-Recognise that spirituality may be a key dimens 7.
-Recognise that spirituality may be a key dimension of the experience of dying patients and ensure spiritual issues are addressed.
-LEARNING OBJECTIVE: 7a) Recognise that spirituality, however expressed, nay be a key dimension of the human experience.
-Knowledge Skills Attitudes and Behaviours • Describe the nature of spirituality. • Demonstrate consideration of spiritual issues and organise a more extensive spiritual assessment when appropriate. • Recognise that spirituality may be an integral part of a patient's experience.
-LEARNING OBJECTIVE: 7b) Have understanding of how spiritual issues can impact on suffering.
+7. Recognise that spirituality may be a key dimension of the experience of dying patients and ensure spiritual issues are addressed.

+7a) Recognise that spirituality, however expressed, may be a key dimension of the human experience.

+Knowledge Skills Attitudes and Behaviours Describe the nature of spirituality.
+Demonstrate consideration of spiritual issues and organise a more extensive spiritual assessment when appropriate.

+7b) Have understanding of how spiritual issues can impact on suffering.

 Knowledge Skills Attitudes and Behaviours Describe the concept of 'quality of life'.
-Describe the concept of suffering • Demonstrate an understanding of the combined impact of pain, other physical symptoms and psychological and spiritual distress on the patient.
-Recognise that spiritual pain can contribute to suffering.
-Be prepared to explore spiritual issues for individual patients or to refer them to appropriate pastoral care or personnel
+Describe the concept of suffering Demonstrate an understanding of the combined impact of pain, other physical symptoms and psychological and spiritual distress on the patient. suffering.